markusstephanides/spengerclub-frontend/README.md

 # spenger.club frontend

 This is the frontend of spenger.club.
 Feel free to create pull requests and issues for fixes and new features.
+The backend is not open source yet so if you want to implemented changes that need a backend change, please open a issue!

 ## Development server